Your First CLI¶

 , but has several

-type checking and IDE support (consider: jumping to definitions, finding
+It lacks type checking and IDE support (no jumping to definitions, finding references, docstrings, refactoring or renaming tools).

 tyro.cli()